get-carefull/data-api-mapper-js/README.md

 const responseThirdInsertDoesntExists = await dataApiClient.query('SELECT * FROM aurora_data_api_node_test where id=:id', {id: 3})
 ```

-## Running a batchInsert ⚙️
+## Running a batchQueries ⚙️

-If you want, you can run batchInsert.
-You create a query with an array with the parameters and then you invoke the batchInsert method.
-The result is the final number of inserts made.
+If you want, you can run batchQuery.
+You create a query with an array with the parameters and then you invoke the batchQuery method.
+The result is the final number of modified records.

 ```javascript